Ryan Loutos: Los Angeles Dodgers

 On May 1, 2025, Loutos was traded to the Los Angeles Dodgers in exchange for cash considerations.
 He was initially assigned to the Triple-A Oklahoma City Comets before being called up by the Dodgers on May 16.
 Loutos recorded his first major league strikeout in his Dodgers debut that night against Tim Anderson of the Los Angeles Angels.
 He allowed five runs in three innings over two games for the Dodgers and two runs in 10 2/3 innings over seven games for Oklahoma City before he was designated for assignment on June 6.

 Washington Nationals

 On June 10, 2025, Loutos was claimed off waivers by the Washington Nationals.
 On June 19, Loutos recorded his first career win after allowing no earned runs in the 11th inning of a 3-4 victory over the Colorado Rockies.
 In 10 appearances for Washington, he struggled to a 12.00 ERA with six strikeouts over nine innings of work.

 Seattle Mariners

 On November 6, 2025, Loutos was claimed off waivers by the Seattle Mariners.
+Loutos was optioned to the Triple-A Tacoma Rainiers to begin the 2026 season.
+He was designated for assignment by Seattle on March 31, 2026, and was ultimately released two days later.
+Loutos re-signed with the Mariners organization on a minor league contract on April 7.
+On April 20, he was placed on the full-season injured list ruling him out for the entire 2026 season without appearing in a game.